 With his criteria, Coren had the judges assess and evaluate as many dog breeds as they could.
 From there, he was able to measure dog breeds according to the term he coined: obedience & working intelligence.
 Here’s the criteria that he used:

-Though Coren received an overwhelming amount of responses, only dog breeds with at least 100 assessments were included into his final rankings.
+Although Coren received an overwhelming amount of responses from obedience judges, only breeds with at least 100 assessments were included into his final rankings.
 After all, not enough data on the dogs could skew the results.

 Even so, not every dog breed in the world participated in the trials.
 Plus, Coren had excluded mixed dog breeds and breeds not recognized by either of kennel clubs.
-Fortunately, Great Danes were very popular, recognized dog breeds.
+The good news is that Great Danes were very popular and recognized dog breeds.

 How Great Danes Performed